Local News Links:... .........................

 Bottom: Traffic realignment plan (City of Winnipeg)

-It was in the news recently that the city plans to realign traffic on Smith Street near Notre Dame to provide additional public space beside the Walker / Burton Cummings Theatre.
+It was in the news recently that the city plans to realign traffic on Smith Street south of Notre Dame Avenue to provide additional public space beside the Walker / Burton Cummings Theatre.

 How did this little island come to be?
 It turns out that it was part of a traffic rerouting scheme that was first discussed at city hall in the 1890s but took forty years to build.